Undergraduate Loans

 GRAD PLUS LOAN

-The Grad Plus Loan is a means for graduate students to request additional loans if their unsub loans are not enough to cover their balance.
-Grad Plus loans are based on credit and only suggested as an additional means when needed.
-The loan application process can be completed at studentloans.gov.
-Only graduate students are eligible to receive this loan, if approved.
+The Grad PLUS Loan is a means for graduate students to request additional loans if their unsubsidized loans are not enough to cover their balance.
+Grad PLUS Loans are based on credit and only suggested as an additional means when needed.
+The loan application process can be completed here.
+Only graduate students who are approved are eligible to receive this loan.

 Accepting Loans

-To accept any loan offer, students can either return the Direct Loan Authorization Form that was mailed to them or they can web accept their loan offer online through their Banner Web student portal.
-The Master Promissory Note (MPN) and Entrance Interview (ENTINT) must be completed online at studentaid.gov.
+To accept any loan offer, students can view instructions at the bottom of this page.
+The Master Promissory Note (MPN) and Entrance Counseling must be completed online.
 Students must log in using their FSA ID (the same log in used to sign the FAFSA).

-*If a student does not wish to accept the full amount of the loan, they must indicate the exact amount they do wish to accept on their Direct Loan Authorization Form or by submitting the amount on their Banner Web account.
-Unless otherwise noted, the loans are divided into fall and spring.
+*If a student does not wish to accept the full amount of the loan, they must indicate the exact amount they do wish to accept on their Banner Web account.
+Unless otherwise noted, the loans are divided between fall and spring semesters.

 Loan Repayment

 Once you graduate, drop below half-time enrollment, or leave school, your federal student loan goes into repayment.
-However, if you have a Direct Subsidized, Direct Unsubsidized, or Federal Family Education Loan, you have a six month grace period before you are required to start making regular payments.
+However, if you have a Direct Subsidized or Direct Unsubsidized Loan, you have a six month grace period before you are required to start making regular payments.
 Students do have the option to make prepayments on their loan(s) while enrolled in school or during the grace period.
-Upon graduation or leaving school, exit counseling information will be sent.
+Upon graduation or leaving school, students will receive information regarding Exit Counseling.

 Grants